wakerme/dotfiles/README.md

 # dotfiles
-This dotfiles is managed using chezmoi.
+This dotfiles is managed using stow.